hilary/lucas-meta/scratch/challenge.md

 example above, slice = 1.
 With slice = 2, it would look like: A1, A2, B1, B2,
 C1, C2, A3, A4, B3, B4, C3, C4 … etc. Bound the slice value from 1 to 5.

+As before, commit often.
 When you finish the step, tag the commit as step 3 and push.